sirnewton01/chartviz/README.md

-# Chartviz - text representation of line, bar and gauge graphs
+# Chartviz - text representations of charts

-Chartviz is a tool that works with graphs that are written in plain text.
+Chartviz is a tool that works with charts that are written in plain text, such as line, bar and gauges.
 Here are some examples.

 ```.cv
 day,high_temp (*)